How to Optimize Your CV for Better Visibility and Results

-1. The Top of your CV
+1. Prioritize the Top of Your CV

 ii.
-Personal mobile number
+A personal mobile number for easy contact

 iv.
-Hyperlink to your LinkedIn profile
+A link to your polished LinkedIn profile

 If you are eligible to work without restrictions in the target country, include your nationality or visa status on your cv.
 This information can alleviate potential concerns about visa sponsorship.

 3. Craft a Compelling Personal Statement